richmahn/github-actions-sandbox/README.md

     1. :white_check_mark: Build and check
     2. :white_check_mark: Create Bintray release
     3. :white_check_mark: Upload the artifact to Bintray
-    4. :x: Upload the artifacts to GitHub Packages
+    4. :white_check_mark: Upload the artifacts to GitHub Packages
 2. :white_check_mark: Create a GitHub release
-3. :x: Attach the library (.jar file) to the release
+3. :no_entry_sign: ~~Attach the library (.jar file) to the release~~ Not needed, since the artifacts are in both GitHub Packages and JCenter